-However, as the investigation of deuterium incorporation into the molecule by FAB method showed that deuterium was incorporated into the ribose residue of the inosine molecule owing to the preservation in this bacterium the minor pathways of de novo glucose biosynthesis in H2Omedium.
-Evidently the cell uses its own resources for intracellular biosynthesis of glucose from intracellular precursors.
-It should be noted that numerous isotopic H-H exchange processes could also have led to specific incorporation of deuterium atoms at certain positions in the inosine molecule.
+Since glucose in our experiments was used in a protonated form, its contribution to the level of deuterium enrichment of the ribose residue was neglected.
+However, as the investigation of deuterium incorporation into the molecule by FAB method showed that deuterium was incorporated into the ribose residue of the inosine molecule owing to reaction of enzymatic izomerization of glucose.
+The numerous isotopic H-H exchange processes could also have led to specific incorporation of deuterium atoms at certain positions in the inosine molecule.
 Such accessible positions in the inosine molecule are hydroxyl (OH-)- and imidazole protons at NH+ heteroatoms, which can be easily exchanged on deuterium in H2O via keto-enol tautomerism.
-Three non-exchangeable deuterium atoms in the ribose residue of inosine are synthesized de novo and could have been originated from HMP shunt reactions, while two other deuterium atoms at C2,C8-positions in the hypoxanthine residue could be synthesized de novo at the expense of [2H]amino acids, primarily glutamine and glycine, that originated from deuterated hydrolysate of the methylotrophic bacterium B. methylicum obtained on 98 % of H2O medium.
-In particular, the glycoside proton at $\beta$ -N9-glycosidic bond could be replaced with deuterium via the reaction of CO2 elimination at the stage of ribulose-5-monophosphate formation from 3-keto-6phosphogluconic acid with subsequent proton (deuteron) attachment at the C1-position of ribulose-5-monophosphate.
-Two other protons at C2(C3) and C4 positions in ribose residue could be replaced with deuterium via further enzimatic isomerization of ribulose-5-monophosphate into ribose-5-monophosphate.
+Three non-exchangeable deuterium atoms in the ribose residue of inosine are synthesized de novo and could have been originated via enzymatic assimilation of glucose by the cell, while two other deuterium atoms at C2,C8-positions in the hypoxanthine residue could be synthesized de novo at the expense of [2H]amino acids, primarily glutamine and glycine, that originated from the deuterated hydrolysate of methylotrophic bacterium B. methylicum obtained on 98 % of H2O medium.
 In general, our studies confirmed this scheme.
-However, it should be noted that the level of deuterium enrichment of inosine molecule is determined by isotopic purity of H2O and deuterated substrates and, therefore, for the total administration of the deuterium label into the inosine molecule instead of protonated glucoce it must be used its deuterated analogue.
+However, it should be noted that auxotrophy of this strain in tyrosine, histidine, adenine and uracil presupposes some other inosine biosynthesis pathway, different that indicated in Fig. 8.
+The level of deuterium enrichment of the inosine molecule is determined by isotopic purity of H2O and deuterated substrates and, therefore, for the total administration of the deuterium label into the inosine molecule instead of protonated glucoce it must be used its deuterated analogue.
 Deuterated glucose may be isolated in gram-scale quntities from deuterated biomass of the methylotrophic bacterium B. methylicum.